We all create stories to protect ourselves.”— Mark Z. Danielewski | House of Leaves

 The book is a “found” novel by two fictitious authors named Zampano and Johnny Truant.
-Zampano, the author of the book itself, and Truant, who edits of the (somewhat) finished novel and comments on its authorship (footnotes for editing, translating, etc.).
+Zampano, the author of the book itself, and Truant, who edits the (somewhat) finished novel and comments on its authorship is footnotes for clarifications and translations, etc.

 Book blurb